 Outlined below are Ex Parte procedures pertaining to Baker Acts and Marchman Acts (Substance Abuse Services), Petitions for Involuntary Placement and Risk Protection Orders as these are the most common filings received within our office.
 Petitions to Determine Incapacity are filed in conjunction with Petitions for Appointment of Guardian, and the petitioner is required to be represented by an attorney.

 Ex Parte Procedures

-Once the Report to Court is completed, the petitioner files it with the Clerk's Office.
-A clerk then enters the information from the report into the "Petition for Evaluation" or "Petition for Involuntary Assessment and/or Stabilization."
+If the person is located within Marion County, the petitioner fills out an exparte petition.
 When the petition is complete, the petitioner swears that the allegations contained in it are true to the best of his or her knowledge and signs his or her name before a deputy clerk.
 Then the petitioner files it with the Clerk's Office.

-The next step is for the clerk to complete an "Order for Emergency Admission" or an "Ex Parte Order for Involuntary Assessment and Stabilization," and submit it the judge for his or her review and signature.
-After the judge has signed the order, certified copies are taken to the Marion County Sheriff's Office for service on the respondent, and for their office to deliver said respondent to the appropriate facility for treatment.
+The next step is for the clerk to let the judge know there is an emergency petition ready for his or her review.
+If granted, certified copies are taken to the Marion County Sheriff's Office for service on the respondent, and for their office to deliver said respondent to the appropriate facility for examination and/or assessment.

 Involuntary Placement Procedures

 Involuntary Placement cases are filed with the Clerk’s Office by mental health facilities that already have the respondent in their care.
 Generally, these situations arise when physicians do not feel the respondent is stable or competent enough to leave the facility without being a danger to him or herself or others.
 For the facility to legally keep the respondent in their care the court must issue an order reflecting that decision.